buehler/dotnet-operator-sdk/docs/docs/entities.md

 - `Description`: Describe the property or class
 - `ExternalDocs`: Add a link to an external documentation
 - `Items`: Customize MinItems / MaxItems and if the items should be unique
-- `Lenght`: Customize the length of something
+- `Length`: Customize the length of something
 - `MultipleOf`: A number should be a multiple of
 - `Pattern`: A valid ECMA script regex (e.g. `/\d*/`)
 - `RangeMaximum`: The maximum of a value (with option to exclude the max itself)